 Imagine you are a software developer who was tasked to develop an app for a cinema.
 The app should have an online reservation feature.
 Since you have no clue where to start, you decide to interview an employee who works in the ticket office and takes reservations by phone and in person.
-The picture shows a graphical recording of the customer service agent’s Domain Story.
+The picture shows a graphical recording of the employee's Domain Story.
 To read the story, just follow the numbers:

 The customer asks the ticket seller for a reservation.
 The cashier looks up the screen plan in the ticket system to find available seats. ... (you get the idea)

 To record Domain Stories, we need a vocabulary and pictograms that represent the vocabulary: